-Our teeth get a full workout on a daily basis over the course of our lifetimes, and for many seniors there comes a point when dentures become necessary.
+Our teeth get a full workout on a daily basis over the course of our lifetimes, and for many seniors, there comes the point when dentures become necessary.
 Perpetual cavities and tender, swollen gums can present problems with eating and may lead to other health conditions.

-Dentures are removable replacements for missing teeth and the surrounding tissues.
-They can be customized to the individual depending on level of damage to existing teeth.
+Seniors with health concerns like memory loss or in need of caregiver assistance may discover that dentures are easier to care for than natural teeth.
+They can be customized to the individual depending on the level of damage to existing teeth.

 Dentures can be incredibly helpful for seniors who have had oral health issues and have had some teeth removed because of injury or disease.
 Dentures can act as a replacement for just a few teeth or for an entire mouth’s worth.
 Either way, they can help seniors eat and talk more comfortably and can help them feel better about the appearance of their teeth and smiles.

-Severe tooth and gum decay may result in the remaining teeth having to be removed, allowing for the gums to properly heal.
+Severe tooth and gum decay may result in the remaining teeth having to be removed, allowing the gums to heal properly.
 A complete replacement is constructed and personalized to sit on top of the healed gums.

-Dentures can be helpful for seniors in multiple ways, but they can also be a little bit challenging to get used to.
-It can be difficult to adjust to the feeling of dentures, which never quite feel the same as natural teeth.
-However, with a little care and a few adjustments to daily routines seniors can grow accustomed to life with dentures and can reap all the benefits they have to offer in terms of oral and dental health and self-esteem.
+Dentures can be helpful for seniors in multiple ways, but they can also be somewhat challenging to get used to.
+The feeling of dentures can be difficult to adjust to as they never quite feel the same as natural teeth.
+However, with a little care and a few adjustments to daily routines, seniors can grow accustomed to life with dentures and can reap all the benefits they have to offer in terms of oral and dental health and self-esteem.

-One of our favorite pass times and essential life practices will take some getting used to with a new set of dentures.
-Chewing and swallowing with dentures may feel a bit foreign at first, since there is now an inanimate object coming between you and your food.
-It is generally helpful to begin with soft foods that are in small, manageable pieces, and to chew slowly.
-Over time, it will become easier and more natural to chew with dentures and seniors can then gradually add in more foods to return to a normal diet.
+One of our favourite pass times and essential life practices will take some getting used to with a new set of dentures.
+Chewing and swallowing with dentures may feel foreign at first.
+It is generally helpful to start with soft foods that are in small, manageable pieces and to chew slowly.
+Over time, it will become easier and more natural to chew with dentures, and seniors can then gradually add in more foods to return to a normal diet.